List of Marvel Comics characters: L: Lady Lark

-Lady Lark (Linda Lewis), later named Skylark, is a character in the Marvel Comics series Squadron Supreme and hails from Earth-712.
+Lady Lark (Linda Lewis), later named Skylark, is a character appearing in American comic books published by Marvel Comics.
 She first appeared in Avengers #85 (February 1971), and was created by Roy Thomas and John Buscema.
-She is based on the DC Comics characters Black Canary and Hawkgirl.
+Lady Lark is based on the DC Comics characters Black Canary and Hawkgirl.

+Earth-712 version

-Linda Lewis was a singer before an enemy of the Squadron Supreme, Doctor Decibel, surgically implanted synthetic vocal cords into her throat, giving her the ability to generate a "sonic cry" which could incapacitate opponents.
+Linda Lewis was a singer before Doctor Decibel surgically implanted synthetic vocal cords into her throat, giving her the ability to generate a "sonic cry" which could incapacitate opponents.
 A reluctant hero at best, Linda often wished to return to her singing career.

 She often partnered in crime-fighting, and later romantically, with the character Golden Archer (mirroring the relationship between the modern Black Canary and Green Arrow); however, she refused his marriage proposal.
 The Archer then used a mind-altering device to literally change her mind, but this had the unintended side effect of altering her personality to an air-headed, vapid persona that put her feelings for the Archer above all other priorities.
-When the Squadron finally learned this fact, Golden Archer was removed from the team, and Lark followed after him.
-Lark disappeared for some time, next being seen at the end of the first year of the Squadron's Utopia program, having become separated from Golden Archer while still obsessive about him.

-When the Archer died under his later identity of the Black Archer, Lady Lark seemed to slowly shake off the effects of the mental modification, and returned to active status with the Squadron.
-Feeling she needed to increase her abilities to stand beside teammates that she perceived as more powerful, she began using the artificial wings that once belonged to deceased teammate Blue Eagle to gain the power of flight, and renamed herself Skylark.
-With this new ability came greater confidence, and Skylark became far more aggressive in combat than she had been as Lady Lark.
+Following Golden Archer's death, Lady Lark shakes off the effects of the mental modification, and returns to active status with the Squadron.
+Feeling she needed to increase her abilities to stand beside teammates that she perceived as more powerful, she begins using the artificial wings that once belonged to deceased teammate Blue Eagle to gain the power of flight, and renames herself Skylark.

-When returning to her native dimension with the team, she is injured and remanded to hospital care.
+Earth-31916 version

 An alternate version of Lady Lark appears in the Supreme Power: Hyperion mini-series.